-In 2014, LAWA continued to work with the operators of the Covered Vehicles to meet this commitment.
+In 2015, LAWA continued to work with the operators of the Covered Vehicles to meet this commitment.
 Environmental and Land Use Planning Division (ELUP) staff conducted meetings to inform the contract managers of improvements to the reporting process and to provide information to aid the operators to reach compliance with this commitment.

-In 2014, LAWA completed development of an online LAX Alternative Fuel Vehicle Semi-Annual Reporting Form and database, which was implemented in December.
-The new, on-line semi-annual reporting form is user-friendly and will streamline the process and reduce reporting errors.
+Throughout 2015, LAWA successfully implemented a new online LAX Alternative Fuel Vehicle Semi-Annual Reporting Form and database.
+The on-line reporting form is user-friendly, streamlines the reporting process and reduces reporting errors.
 Fleet vehicle data is automatically populated into the database to track and determine compliance status.
-LAWA continues to work towards achieving compliance with the requirement.